Alper-Hamarat/SimpleConsoleRegistration/README.md

 ### Solution Components/Modules

 The Solution can be broken down into the following Modules, with the following operations:

--File-IO contains File-Operations.
+#### File-IO contains File-Operations.
 Here the fstream Library can be used.

 - checkFileExists()
 - open()